EloiStree/EloiStree/README.md

 I have a big mental illness:
 *"Life is too short to spend time selling and protecting my codes"*
-- I hate selling my code
+- I am quicky bored of trying to sell my code
-  - 1H code = 1H code + 1-3H of fitting the store + 1H cleaning + 2h demo and suport + 2-6H user support by chat + ...
+  - 1H code = 1H code + 1-3H of fitting the asset to the store + 1H cleaning & refactoring + 2h demo and manual + 2-6H user support by chat + ...
 - I hate protecting my code
   - It means spending hours managing access to your code when someone can just copy past it online in 30 seconds
   - It means that you have a code that can be useful to thousands of people but decide to keep by "greed"
-- I hate/dislike working with NDA on my code (non disclosure agreement)
+- I dislike working with NDA on my code (non disclosure agreement)
-  - Samre reason of "protecting my code"
-_(Yes...
+  - As soon as you have NDA, it means that you can in the future be sued for sharing or using ... -__- _(Yes...
 I am super poor)_

 ### #2